cyradotpink/badger-executioner/translate-api/README.md

 currently, that's `getTts` and `getTranslation` - return a promise resolving to some result, as showcased in the above snippet.\
-This default behaviour is controlled by the instance field `defaultNoExec`, which is normally `false` and may be set to `true`, but can also be overriden using the functions' optional last argument.
+This default behaviour is controlled by the instance field `defaultNoExec`, which is normally `false` and may be set to `true`, but can also be overruled using the functions' optional last argument.
 For demonstration purposes, we will be doing both in the next snippet.\
-Importantly, when `noExec` is `true` - either because the default was changed or because it was overridden - the return value may be passed to `multiExec` to be executed in a batch together with other executions.
+Importantly, when `noExec` is `true` - either because the default was changed or because it was overruled - the return value may be passed to `multiExec` to be executed in a batch together with other executions.
 Specifically, `multiExec` expects an array of such values.\
 The following snippet translates the string `"hello"` from English to French and Italian.
 ```js
 translateApi.defaultNoExec = true